xlwings/xlwings-server/app/templates/examples/multi_app/README.md

     )
 ```

-* The sample also depends on code in app/static/js/examples.js
+The sample also depends on code in:

-* To run samples you either need to configure your app with either DEVELOPMENT=True or ENABLE_EXAMPLES=True
+- `app/static/js/examples.js`